hekmon/transmissionrpc/README.md

 ## Getting started

 First the main client object must be instantiated with [New()](https://godoc.org/github.com/hekmon/transmissionrpc#New).
-In its basic from only host/ip, username and password must be provided.
+In its basic form only host/ip, username and password must be provided.
 Default will apply for port (`9091`) rpc URI (`/transmission/rpc`) and others values.

 ```golang
 transmissionbt := transmissionrpc.New("127.0.0.1", "rpcuser", "rpcpass", nil)